-Peanuts are one of the most dangerous allergies because peanuts tend to cause particularly severe reactions.
-Peanut allergies account for the largest number of allergy-related deaths and the greatest incidence of anaphylaxis (a serious allergic reaction that can cause death).
-For some individuals, trace amounts of peanuts can cause a severe reaction.
-Non-ingestion contact (such as touching peanuts or inhaling peanut particles) is less likely to trigger severe reactions compared with ingestion contact.
-Even so, extreme caution should always be used because proximity to peanuts increases the opportunity for ingestion.
+Peanut allergies affect about 2% of children in the United States making it one of the most common food allergies among children under 18.
+Peanuts tend to cause particularly severe reactions, and account for the largest number of allergy-related deaths and the greatest incidence of anaphylaxis (a serious allergic reaction that can cause death).
+Even trace amounts of peanuts can cause a severe reaction.
+Noningestion contact (such as touching peanuts or inhaling peanut particles) is less likely to trigger severe reactions compared with ingestion contact.
+Even so, caution should always be used when preparing and serving food to a student with a peanut allergy.
 The prevalence of peanut allergies in American children tripled from 1997 to 2008.
 Still, approximately 20% of children with a peanut allergy do outgrow it.